trolsix/binhexconv/README.md

-for little endian, (or big endian with correct length), code should work with constant size types like number, other way is risk impropper coversion
+for little endian, (or big endian with correct length), code should work with constant size types like number, other way is risk improper coversion

 ------------
 USAGE